 One of the town’s major tourist attractions is Heritage House, previously a Sacred Heart boarding convent for boys.
 The building is now the home of the Yarraman & District Historical Society and features a number of museums, resource facilities, wine tasting, craft shop and a Community Radio station.

 The settlement of Yarraman began as a camping place for pastoral workers from the Cooyar station, situated to the south, when cattle mustering.
 Extensive pine reserves were found on the farm selections, and timber harvesting became an important local industry.
 The railway extension was opened in 1913, connecting Yarraman with Ipswich and Brisbane.

-Due to poor signage, the old railhead that is the startingpoint for the Brisbane Valley Rail Trail can be a little difficult to find.
-From the D’Aguilar Highway, turn into Browne Street almost opposite the turn off for the New England Highway near the Royal Hotel (yellow building), which then becomes Millar Street.
+The old railhead that is the starting point for the Brisbane Valley Rail Trail is outside the town, but is well signposted.
+From the D’Aguilar Highway, turn into Browne Street almost opposite the turn off for the New England Highway near the Royal Hotel, which then becomes Millar Street.
 Follow through past the Heritage Museum with the old signal until you come to the railhead.